Attendance Information Letters

 If your child is absent, please ensure it is for a genuine illness or emergency only.
-Please phone the school’s attendance office to notify school of the absence explaining the reason and length of absence expected.
+Please phone the school’s attendance office every day of absence, to notify school of the absence explaining the reason and length of absence expected.
+Please let school know by 8.00am.
 The number is 0161 338 2374.

 Attendance and Punctuality

-Our Education Welfare Officer may contact learners having issues with their attendance.
-Their role is to assist learners and families in overcoming any barriers that may exist that are stopping your child from attending school regularly.
-If a learner’s attendance does not improve to the required level after support has been put in place you risk prosecution for persistent absence.
+Our Attendance Officer may contact students having issues with their attendance.
+Their role is to assist students and families in overcoming any barriers that are stopping your child from attending school regularly.
+If a student’s attendance does not improve to the required level after support has been put in place you risk prosecution for persistent absence.